legalimpurity/k8s-custom-metric-collector-adapter/README.md

 We create a rbac cluster role to watch and list pods in the cluster.
 We create a rbac cluster role binding that binds the service account of the metric server to the cluster role created above.
 This is required for the informer to work.

+## 6_allow_hpa_to_access_custom_metric

+We create a rbac  cluster role that allows kubernetes resources to read our metric value.
+We create a rbac cluster role binding that binds the service account 'horizontal-pod-autoscaler' of the 'kube-system' namespace to the cluster role created above.
+**This allows the Horizontal Pod Autoscaler to read our custom metrics.**
+We also bind the system:auth-delegator cluster role to our custom metric servers service account.